dariomlopez/dariomlopez/README.md

 </p>

 ## Additional Information
-Feel free to explore my repositories and connect with me on LinkedIn.
+Feel free to explore my repositories and projects here on github and connect with me on LinkedIn.<br>
 I am open to new opportunities and collaborations, and I am excited about contributing to innovative and impactful projects as a Full Stack Developer.

 ## Contact Information